2 course(s) also advertised in the Leverhulme Centre for the Future of Intelligence

 From the Faculty of Philosophy

-The M.St. in AI Ethics and Society delivers an academically rigorous part-time programme aimed at professionals from business, public, and social sectors working with applications of artificial intelligence (AI), providing the skills and expertise needed to address the ethical issues arising from the uses and impacts of AI.
-The programme’s administration and teaching are coordinated by the Leverhulme Centre for the Future of Intelligence (CFI) and its academic standards are monitored and assured by the Degree Committee of the Faculty of Philosophy.
+The MSt in AI Ethics and Society delivers an academically rigorous part-time programme aimed at professionals from business, public, and social sectors working with applications of artificial intelligence (AI), providing the skills and expertise needed to address the ethical issues arising from the uses and impacts of AI.

 The Leverhulme Centre for the Future of Intelligence (CFI) is an international research institute exploring the nature and impacts of artificial intelligence (AI).
-CFI is part of the newly founded Institute of Technology and Humanity at the University of Cambridge.
-It has research networks across the world, and strong links to the policy and technologies sectors, both in the UK and internationally.
+It is part of the Institute of Technology and Humanity at the University of Cambridge, and has research networks across the world, and strong links to the policy and technologies sectors, both in the UK and internationally.
 CFI brings the knowledge and methodologies of multiple disciplines to the challenges of understanding the nature of AI and the ethical implications of its wide-ranging applications across sectors and society, in both the short, medium and long-term.

 Ethics of AI, Data and Algorithms - MPhil